Semi-classical spectral asymptotics of Toeplitz operators on CR manifolds: Introduction

+We will illustrate Theorem~\ref{thm:ExpansionMain} by three examples.
+Firstly, we will directly exhibit the asymptotic expansion of $\chi_k(T_P)(x,x)$ on the circle bundle as $k\to+\infty$ in Theorem~\ref{thm:Trace on circle bundle}.
+In Theorem~\ref{thm:main thm is sharp} we will also calculate the spectral asymptotics of $\chi_k(T_P)$ on the diagonal when $\chi\in\cCc(\R)$, $\chi\geq 0$ and $\chi(0)\neq 0$, where we will see the remainder in Theorem~\ref{thm:EGCO} is sharp.
+Finally, we will calculate in Theorem \ref{thm:Spectrum} the spectrum of a Toeplitz operator on a Grauert tube over a torus explicitly.

-In the sequel we present several applications of our main results.
-The first one concerns a Szeg\H{o} limit theorem for scaled spectral measures.
-Szeg\H{o} limit theorems give the weak asymptotics of the spectral measure of a family of operators with respect to the parameter of the family, see \cite{Gu79}.
+In the sequel we present several applications of Theorem \ref{thm:ExpansionMain}.
+The first one concerns a Szeg\H{o} type limit theorem for scaled spectral measures.
+Szeg\H{o} limit theorems give the weak asymptotics of the spectral measure of a family of operators with respect to the parameter of the family, see \cite{Gui79}.
 Szeg\H{o} first obtained such a result for truncated infinite Toeplitz matrices, as the size of the truncation tends to infinity.
 Let \(X\) and \(P\) be as in Theorem~\ref{thm:ExpansionMain}.
-Let $(\lambda_j)_{j\in\N}$, be the sequence of non-zero eigenvalues of \(T_P:\Dom T_P\to H^0_b(X)\) counted with multiplicity.
-The counting spectral measure of $T_P$ is

-where \(\delta\) denotes the Dirac measure at zero.
-By the Weyl law for $T_P$ (cf.\ \cite{BG81}*{Theorem 13.1}), the spectrum counting function $N(k)=\#\{j\in\N:\lambda_j\leq k\}$ has the asymptotics \footnote{The normalizing constant is different from \cite{BG81} since we have a different normalization of the volume form $dV_\xi$.}
+Let $(\lambda_j)_{j\in\N}$ be the sequence of non-zero eigenvalues of \(T_P:\Dom T_P\to H^0_b(X)\) counted with multiplicity.
+The counting spectral measure of $T_P$ is $\mu=\sum_{j=1}^{+\infty}\delta\left(t-\lambda_j\right)$, where \(\delta\) denotes the Dirac measure at zero.
+By the Weyl law for $T_P$ (cf.\ \cite[Theorem 13.1]{BG81}), the spectrum counting function $N(k)=\#\{j\in\N:\lambda_j\leq k\}$ has the asymptotics \footnote{The normalizing constant is different from \cite{BG81} since we have a different normalization of the volume form $dV_\xi$.}

-where $\operatorname{vol}(\Sigma_1)$ is the symplectic volume of the subset $\Sigma_1\subset\Sigma$ where $\sigma_P\leq1$.
+where $\operatorname{vol}(\Sigma_1)$ is the symplectic volume of the subset $\Sigma_1\subset\Sigma$ where $\sigma_P\leq 1$.
 Note that $N(k)=\langle\mu,\mathds{1}_{(-\infty,k]}\rangle$.
 In order to obtain a refined picture of the distribution of the eigenvalues of $T_P$, we consider $\chi\in\cC^\infty_c(\R_+)$ and we test the measure $\mu$ with functions $\chi_k$ (cf.\ \eqref{eq:chik}), whose supports drift to the right on the real axis as $k\to+\infty$.
-We have $\langle\mu,\chi_k\rangle=\sum_{j=1}^\infty\chi(k^{-1}\lambda_j)= \langle\sum_{j=1}^\infty\delta\left(t-k^{-1}\lambda_j\right),\chi\rangle$.
+We have $\langle\mu,\chi_k\rangle=\sum_{j=1}^{+\infty}\chi(k^{-1}\lambda_j)= \langle\sum_{j=1}^{+\infty}\delta\left(t-k^{-1}\lambda_j\right),\chi\rangle$.
 We are thus led to consider the scaled spectral measures \(\mu_k\) given by